-Clint Twaddell is a shareholder in the firm’s Litigation Group.
-Clint’s practice focuses on complex commercial and fiduciary litigation at the trial and appellate levels.
-His experience includes obtaining favorable results in trial and appellate courts in a wide array of cases, as well as several favorable settlements.
+Clint is a shareholder in the firm’s Litigation Group.
+His practice focuses on complex commercial and fiduciary litigation at the trial and appellate levels.
+He has obtained favorable results for clients in trial and appellate courts in a wide array of cases.

 B.A., Duke University, 2007 cum laude

 U.S. District Court for the Southern District of Texas

 U.S. District Court for the Western District of Texas